 Collision and PDL claim frequencies also tend to be lower for station wagons, minivans and vans than for other vehicle types.
 Wagons and minivans appeal to less aggressive drivers.
 The very large vans covered by the HLDI database, which excludes commercial vehicles, may be used on an occasional basis rather than day-to-day.

-For 2020-22 models, collision overall losses were higher than average for large two-door cars (variants of the Dodge Challenger) because of high claim frequency (HLDI, 2023).
-Low claim frequency kept losses low for station wagons, minivans and vans, while high claim severity resulted in higher-than-average losses for sports cars and luxury cars.
+For 2021-23 models, collision overall losses tend to increase with vehicle size.
+Overall losses were higher than average for large two-door cars and large four-door cars primarily because of high claim frequency.
+Low claim frequency kept losses low for pickups and vans, while high claim severity resulted in higher-than-average losses for sports cars and luxury cars.

 Injury losses by class and size